hendersonad/hendersonad.github.io/_pages/research.md

 ## Electronic health records

-I am currently conducting research using electronic healht records from the UK.
+I am currently conducting research using electronic health records from the UK.
 I am using primary care records to analyse the factors that contribute to worse mental health outcomes in people with skin conditions such as eczema and psoriasis.
 I have also used primary care data to analyse the pattern of consultations for [acute health conditions during the COVID-19 pandemic in England](https://doi.org/10.1016/S2589-7500(21)00017-0), and analysed [multimorbidity in people with allergic conditions](https://hendersonad.github.io/MICAC/).

 ## Mathematical modelling